 Our common stock is listed on The Nasdaq Capital Market ("Nasdaq").
 Notwithstanding such listing, there can be no assurance that an active or liquid public market will fully develop or be sustained.
 In addition, if we do not meet Nasdaq's continuing listing requirements, including Nasdaq requirements related to maintenance of a minimum stock price, the aggregate market value of our common stock, and the number of public holders of our common stock, we could be delisted by Nasdaq.
 In the absence of an active or liquid public market, investors may have difficulty buying and selling or obtaining market quotations; market visibility for our securities may be limited; and a lack of visibility for our securities may have a depressive effect on any market price for our securities.
 Moreover, there can be no assurance that securities analysts of brokerage firms will provide coverage of the Company, if at all.
-In the event there is no active or liquid public market for our common stock at desirable prices or at all.
+In the event there is no active or liquid public market for our common stock or coverage of the Company by securities analysts of brokerage firms, you may be unable to dispose of your common stock at desirable prices or at all.
 Moreover, there is a risk that our common stock could be delisted from Nasdaq or any other trading market on which it may be listed or quoted.